mibensilalen/tech-portfolio/docs/about.md

 include a little bit about yourself.
 Some things you might include:

-1. Your current position
-1. Organizations you're involved with
-1. Your personal and professional values
-1. Hobbies or fun facts
+1. I work for Amazon.
+2.I like plying soccer.

-Write it in first (I) or third (Your Name Here) person.
+Write it in first (I) or third (Mohamed Ibensilalen) person.

 > Don't know what to write?
 Get a good friend to help!
 Set some time aside to soundboard.

 ## Current Role

-Grace Hopper Celebration Attendee
+Student at Wake tech

 ## Recognition

-- 2020 Awesome Woman in Technology Award
+- 2024 Awesome man in Technology Award.